cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Field(integer: Unsigned)` returns `integer` represented as a field element.
   The value of `integer` MUST be less than `Field.MODULUS`.

-Finally, each concrete `Field` has two derived class methods, one for encoding a vector of field elements as a byte string and another for decoding a vector of field elements.
+Each concrete `Field` has two derived class methods, one for encoding a vector of field elements as a byte string and another for decoding a vector of field elements.